APPFL/APPFL/docs/changelog/index.rst

 Deprecated
 ~~~~~~~~~~

-- The previous version of appfl is still supported but deprecated and no longer maintained.
+- The previous version of appfl is still seamlessly supported but deprecated and no longer maintained.
 Users are encouraged to upgrade to the new version for better performance, functionality, and extensibility.
-- Examples and tutorials for the previous version are still available in the ``examples/examples_v0`` directory of the appfl repository.
+- Examples and tutorials for the previous version are still available in the ``examples/examples_v0`` directory of the Github appfl repository.